datamade/how-to/django/recaptcha.md

     - Reference the `.env` file in the project's root `docker-compose.yml` file.
 This will enable the app to run locally and use your local environment variables.
 [Here is an example](https://github.com/datamade/parserator.datamade.us/blob/bda3201c3d7873916ed4075a2102b5805fad9a3a/docker-compose.yml#L26).
     - If your automated tests interact with the reCAPTCHA, then add the environment variables to [`~/tests/docker-compose.yml`](https://github.com/datamade/parserator.datamade.us/blob/bda3201c3d7873916ed4075a2102b5805fad9a3a/tests/docker-compose.yml#L13).

 Now you can use the public key and private key in your code.
-Whenever you deploy your app, you'll need to change these keys to use a production reCAPTCHA (see [Add a production reCAPTCHA](#add-a-production-recaptcha)).
+Whenever you deploy your app, you must change these keys to use a production reCAPTCHA (see [Add a production reCAPTCHA](#add-a-production-recaptcha)).

 ### Implement your code
   - An example where we used the `django-recaptcha` plugin: https://github.com/datamade/la-metro-councilmatic/pull/737/files/02b6c9104eff556c15663e9c3d77bf24df35a519.
 This is the recommended implementation.